electron/electron/docs/api/browser-window.md

     input sparingly.
 * On Windows, possible type is `toolbar`.

-The `titleBarStyle` option.
-Possible values are:
+Possible values of the `titleBarStyle` option are:

 * `default` or not specified, results in the standard gray opaque Mac title bar.